 In isolated key pruning, the value-cache matrix is not perturbed and is assumed a constant.
 Therefore, minimizing the pruning-induced eviction error reduces to minimizing~\Eqref{app-eq: element-k}.
-Same as in value-pruning score, we begin by deriving closed-form expressions for the gradient and Hessian with respect to $\mKptb$.
+As with the value-pruning score, we begin by deriving closed-form expressions for the gradient and Hessian with respect to $\mKptb$.
 The first-order derivative of $\mE_{i, j}$ with respect to $\mKptb$ is:

-Before deriving the first-order term explicitly, note that when evaluated at the point \((\rmV_{:,j}, \rmK)\), we again have \(\mOptb_{ij} - \rmO_{ij} = 0\).
+Before deriving the first-order term explicitly, note that when evaluated at the point \((\rmV_{:,j}, \rmK)\), we again have \(\mOptb_{i,j} - \rmO_{i,j} = 0\).
 Consequently, the first-order term is eliminated, a result that is the same as in isolated value pruning.
 We now explicitly derive the term $\widehat{\mM}^{(i,j)} := \tfrac{\partial \mOptb_{i,j}}{\partial \mKptb}$ above:

 Therefore, the first-order derivative of $\mE_{i, j}$ with respect to the perturbed key cache $\mKptb$ is: